TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

     as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`

-The whole services API works as a registry.
+The whole Services API works as a registry.
 Services are registered with a number of parameters, and each service can easily be overridden by another one with improved features or more specific capabilities, for example.
 This can be achieved without having to change the original